LuizZak/ZScript/README.md

 // List types can also contain list types in them:
 [[int]] // Type signature for list of lists of integers
 ```
+*Author's note: Lists currently map to the C#'s System.Collections.ArrayList object.
+There are plans to map it to the generic System.Collections.Generic.List<T> type for increased type safety later on.*

 List literals can be created by wapping values in square brackets, separated by commas: